zrh99199/stevezhu.github.io/_posts/2022-02-15-composing.md

     3. Pour water in mug.
 - Read a book.

-GitHub Pages use kramdown to parse your markdown text, so refer to [Quick Reference](https://kramdown.gettalong.org/quickref.html) or [Full Syntax Documentation](https://kramdown.gettalong.org/syntax.html) if you have questions.

 ## Math

 If you are familiar with the $$\LaTeX$$ typesetting system, you can use many standard commands by enclosing them in double \$ symbols.
 You can make both inline math like $$f(x) = e^x$$ and display math like

 $$\sum_{i = 1}^{\infty} \frac{1}{i^2} = \frac{\pi^2}{6}.$$

 ## Code